jlan84/knn-assignment/pair.md

 ### A Real Dataset

-1. Try running your decision tree code on yesterday's dataset.
+1. Try running your decision tree code on a previous exercise's dataset.

 2. Use sklearn's [Decision Tree](http://scikit-learn.org/stable/modules/tree.html#classification) and [k Nearest Neighbors](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) classifiers on the same dataset.
 How well do they do compared to logistic regression?